-Your mentor’s role is to mentor you, the individual.
+The mentor’s role is to mentor you as an individual.
 The intent is that your mentor helps you think through challenges and problems and find solutions.
-Your board or senior management team may be a part of these challenges.
-You can be assured of your mentor’s independence and commitment to confidentiality.
+Your mentor should remain independent and committed to confidentiality.

 To be eligible to participate in the mentoring program, mentees must be currently working as a CEO for a charity registered with the Australian Charities and Not-For-Profits Commission.

 We recommend at least five to six meetings a year, with possible telephone and/or email contact in between.
 If meetings are more frequent, your mentor could become too hands on, or feel imposed upon.
 Agree at the start of your mentoring relationship a balance that suits both of you, and be prepared to review your decision if there is a radical change of circumstances.

 It is best to meet where you can both feel relaxed and yet be business-like in your discussions.
 It could be over a coffee or in your mentor’s office.
 A neutral, ’private’ space is usually best.

 Some relationships last for a number of years.
 However, most mentees and mentors find that the relationship comes to a natural end when it is clear that the agreed-on issues to be addressed have been resolved.
 It can be useful to set up an expected end date for the relationship.
 We find the average length of time for a productive mentoring relationship is about two years, however, following a review, some mentoring pairs may set new goals and continue working together beyond this time.

 ‘Chemistry’ is important, and the relationship will struggle to be successful if rapport is lacking.
 Sometimes the two parties can be initially unsure of each other partly because each is unfamiliar with the other’s experience and work environment.
 The key is that you respect and make the effort to understand each other.